Sanjay180803/GMM-Based-Speaker-Identification/README.md

 # Speaker Identification using Gaussian Mixture Models (GMM)

 This project implements **speaker identification** using Gaussian Mixture Models (GMMs).
-It trains speaker models on normal speech data (TDSC control data) [Audio Data](https://catalog.ldc.upenn.edu/LDC2021S04) and tests on samples from the KADBAT dataset.
+It trains speaker models on normal speech data (TDSC control data) [Audio Data](https://catalog.ldc.upenn.edu/LDC2021S04) and tests on samples from the Kathbath dataset (Tamil).
 By modeling speaker-specific voice features, the system identifies speakers based on the statistical likelihood that their speech matches a trained GMM.

 ## How the GMM-based Speaker Identification Works